2018 Newark mayoral election

-The 2018 election for Mayor of Newark took place in Newark, the most populous city in New Jersey, USA, on May 8, 2018.
-Elections for all seats on the nine member Municipal Council of Newark was held the same day.
+The 2018 election for mayor of Newark took place in Newark, the most populous city in New Jersey, United States, on May 8, 2018.
+Elections for all seats on the nine-member Municipal Council of Newark were held the same day.
 A runoff election, if necessary, would have taken place on June 5, 2018.
 Elections are non-partisan and candidates are not listed by political party.
 Incumbent Mayor Ras Baraka avoided a runoff after winning a second term with 77 percent of the votes.

 Candidates

-The deadline for candidates to file for election is March 5, 2018, at which time each potential candidate must submit a petition signed by at least 1413 voters.

-As of Monday January 8, 2018 six people had requested petitions necessary to mount a mayoral campaign:
+The deadline for candidates to file for election was March 5, 2018, by which time each potential candidate must have submitted a petition signed by at least 1,413 voters.
+As of Monday January 8, 2018, six people had requested petitions necessary to mount a mayoral campaign: